PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 * Providing your personal identity card to foreign service are the same as bank person would request You for passwords to Your account.
 Recommendation to not do that.
 * Other e.Services requests for Employee data, i.e. Linkedin.
 Employee card could be used in this place.
 Recommendation to not do that.
 * The use of the qualified digital signature are not wide-spread.
 The digital-signature for themself could include private information like personal identity code, home address & major of applications does not ask: what are required at minimum & what You are willing to share.
 Recommendation to not use for the social media accounts.
 * Exists charity platforms who collect similar sponsorship & donation funds, so better use official & registered platforms instead.
-When the platdorm registered locally, then You could get better customer service.
+When the platform registered locally, then You could get better customer service.
 * The social media shown in the Article use Content Security Policy, so it provide security & are prone to phishing Sites.
 When You use non-standard browser this could be not true.

 ```